-The Governing Body has a total of twenty three members each of whom brings their own specific expertise, skills and experience.
+The Governing Body has a total of 24 members each of whom brings their own specific expertise, skills and experience.
 All Governors give their time voluntarily and have always shown a high level of commitment to both the College itself and its mission.

 The composition of the Governing Body is laid down by the College’s Instrument & Articles of Government.
 This is a legal document under the terms of the Further and Higher Education Act 1992 which incorporated the College and establishes the Governing Body as a legal entity and defines what the Governing Body and the College may do.
 The Governing Body comprises:

-The Chair is Mr Brendan O’Shea and the Vice Chair is Mrs Teresa Dervin.
+The Chair is Mrs Teresa Dervin.
 The Governing Body employs a Clerk to facilitate all aspects of its work.
 The Clerk is Karen Stanhope.